-As an international branded beef business with an integrated supply chain, AACo faces various risks which could have a material impact on its future strategy and financial performance.
+As an international branded beef business with a global supply chain, AACo faces various risks which could have a material impact on its future strategy and financial performance.

 The nature, likelihood, timing and potential impact of risks are not static and are impacted by the Company's ability to manage and mitigate these risks.
-It is possible for several relatively minor risks to converge into a new risk that was unforeseen and is material to the business.
+In the current climate of heightened uncertainty, long established trade and geopolitical norms are shifting, which increases the difficulty of assessing the likelihood and impact of risks.
+This heightened climate also increases the potential for several relatively minor risks to converge into a new risk that was unforeseen and is material to the business.
 We concentrate our risk planning on those risks relating to factors that management can measure and reasonably control, and consider mitigation strategies if available.